Instruction (learner’s) permits

 - Be sure to apply for your instruction permit 10 days or less before the class starts.

-- Your school will complete a waiver so you can apply for an instruction permit without taking the knowledge test.
+- Your school will send us a waiver so you can apply for an instruction permit without taking the knowledge test.

 - Not enrolled in a driver’s education class: 15½ or older